 We will have a 10’x10′ tent with a tarp on the ground under it at the turn-around point of the race.
 This is located about a 1/4 mile from the finish line.
 You are more than welcome to take a bag to this location and leave it for the duration of the race.
 We will also have an area at the registration tables for you to leave your drop bags if you want us to transport them to this tent for you. you are responsible for getting the bag back to the finish line after the race, which means you may need to walk the 1/4 mile back out to the tent after you finish.

 We all know that weather in Colorado is day to day.
 The average low temperature in early May is 36 degrees and the average high is 63 degrees.
 At 7,000′, be prepared for anything.
 There may be snow on the trail, there may be rain, it may be muddy, and it may be nice.
 We will just have to wait and see what shows up on race day.

 Greenland Open Space is a multi-use open space that can see a lot of foot, bike, and horse traffic.
-However, in April, this traffic is fairly light.
+However, in early May, this traffic is fairly light.
 Expect to see wildlife in the form of rabbits, prairie dogs, fox, coyote, birds, and possibly bear and mountain lion.